fiscet/fisevents/studio/README.md

 Congratulations, you have now installed the Sanity Content Studio, an open-source real-time content editing environment connected to the Sanity backend.

+The studio is intended to work locally with your Sanity project.

+Configure the file **sanity.config.ts** ans **sanity.cli** with your project's information to get started!

 Now you can do the following things:

 - [Read “getting started” in the docs](https://www.sanity.io/docs/introduction/getting-started?utm_source=readme)